-The purpose of this policy is to establish procedures for the university's response to reports of a missing student, as required by the Higher Education Opportunity Act of 2008.
+The purpose of this policy is to establish procedures for the university's response to reports of a missing student, as required by the Higher Education Opportunity Act of 2008 (https://www2.ed.gov/policy/highered/leg/hea08/).
 This university policy applies to students in the BUILD program who reside in university-operated residence halls and apartments.